 We actively encourage and support our people to volunteer their time and skills to support the local community organisations and causes they are most passionate about.
 Our employees have been actively involved in the community for decades and today, volunteering in the community is embedded in our workplace culture, facilitated by flexible working arrangements.

 Matching Gifts is one of our company’s best-loved community programs.
-Every dollar donated by our eligible employees to Australian-based, registered charities with Deductible Gift Recipient status (DGRs) is matched by Westpac Group.
+Donations by our eligible employees to Australian-based, registered charities with Deductible Gift Recipient status (DGRs) are matched by Westpac Group.
 We believe this is one of the most democratic ways of allocating our philanthropic contributions.

 Our Matching Gifts program was formed in December 1998 and was the first of its kind among Australian banks.
 Our Matching Gifts program creates significant value - it is a source of pride for our people; it also helps to build stronger communities by supporting charities right across Australia which deliver important social services to so many people.

 Westpac supports a number of philanthropic foundations, trusts and charitable organisations.
 With our support, they can invest in the leaders, businesses, and innovations needed to shape a better future.

 Find out more about our Foundations.

 We recognise the opportunities our supply chain creates to drive positive social and environmental change.
 Westpac has committed to increase opportunities in our supply chain for businesses that are driven by a social or environmental mission, or that support people who have traditionally been financially excluded.

 Westpac Group is proud to have been a partner in the creation of Jawun Indigenous Corporate Partnerships in 2001.